In 2006 a new product emerged in the printing sector – ‘PDQ’.

 PDQ Sales Hub

 In 2011, PDQ made a dramatic evolutionary leap; from the desktop to online.
 It stopped being a product just for printers and became a product for the entire industry.
-It now became possible for buyers of print to obtain instant print prices directly from the supply chain.
+It now became possible for buyers of print to obtain prices directly from the supply chain in minutes.

 Whilst not the first in this market, the algorithm embedded within PDQ was arguably the most sophisticated in its class; its flexibility and printing intelligence directly attributable to years servicing the interests of printers.
 Today, buyers of all shapes and sizes use our platform to source and buy from hundreds of printers worldwide.